ufc-great/mpos/README.md

 You’ll see the projects “BenchImage2” and “MpOS API” on eclipse workspace.
 In BenchImage2 has an MainActivity to start the mobile app.

-PS: For test the BenchImage2 app is recommended to run in device using the Android 4.0.x or above, because some services like Discovery service using the multicast and maybe the emulator not support this feature.
+Note: For test the BenchImage2 app is recommended to run in device using the Android 4.0.x or above, because some services like Discovery service using the multicast and maybe the emulator not support this feature.

 PS2: Be sure to check if your WiFi network has support multicast.